sean-lynch/sentry-zendesk-app/README.md

 ### 1. Setting up the Zendesk tools

-We're going to use Zendesk tools to serve the local app in a way that the Zendesk interface can access.
-There's detailed instructions [here](https://support.zendesk.com/hc/en-us/articles/203691256) on what you can do with their tools if you're curious.
+Use Zendesk tools to serve the local app in a way that the Zendesk interface can access.
+There's detailed instructions [here](https://support.zendesk.com/hc/en-us/articles/203691256) on how to use their tools.

 First, install the tools: